Pascal-So/aoc_rust/Readme.md

   The runtime for the second subtask is O(b * n * log n) where n is the number of lines in the input and b is the number of bits per line.

+## 2020

+- **Day 01**

+  For the first subtask using a hashset shouldn't be much faster than just sorting the array because the input is so small, but using the hashmap for the second subtask seems like a much more natural representation.

 ## 2019

 - **Day 01**